SenseLogic/SPARK/README.md

 ### Simplicity and efficiency

-Unlike huge frameworks like Laravel and Symphony which provide dozens of classes to manage both the web and database requests, Spark is just a small collection of reusable procedural functions wrapping and extending the PHP standard library in order to improve its ease of use.
+Unlike huge frameworks like Laravel and Symphony which provide extensive lists of classes to manage both the web and database requests, Spark is just a small collection of reusable procedural functions wrapping and extending the PHP standard library in order to improve its ease of use.

 ### Readability and conciseness